WebOrigami/origami/Contributing.md

 ### Identifying a minimal reproduction case

-Investigating and diagnosing a bug can take a great deal of time.
-Moreover, it's often hard to understand an Origami bug outside the context of your (potentially large and complex) project.
+Investigating and diagnosing a bug can take a great deal of time, as it's often hard to understand an Origami bug outside the context of your (potentially large and complex) project.
 A bug report saying, "I get this error: <insert error message>" _may_ be enough to understand the problem.
 But if the bug depends on your project infrastructure, it may be possible to diagnose it without cloning your project, installing its dependencies, then running the project to see what's happening.
 That all takes considerable time.

 To the extent you want to contribute to the Origami project, the simplest and most direct way you can help is to invest time reducing bug reports to the small possible case that reproduces the bug.